qizhenkang/myLeetCode/README.md

 ## My Coding Record

 Some interesting Problems are listed.
-For easy search and review, the difficulty, status and time are recorded.
+For searching and reviewing easily, the difficulty, status and addressed time are recorded.

 For example, the first recorded problem is **groupAnagrams**, whose difficulty is **Medium**.
 The time when got _accepted_ is _2021/10/04_.
 In the last column, my own understanding score on the problem are showed.
 If I am fully understanding it, I will change it to ★★★★★.
 Otherwise, ☆☆☆☆☆ will be recorded.